cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 * Strip HTML from the (short) description attributes

 == Upgrade Notice ==

+= 6.8.2 =
+Cleared refresh interval on the manage feeds page when all feeds are on status ready, this was causing too many calls / load Solved a PHP warning that showed in the logs when the "one category" attribute was empty

+= 6.8.1 =
+Added a default template for Wish.com

+= 6.8.0 =
+Fixed a bug: removed the question mark from the variable link attribute when Google Analytics code is disabled

 = 6.7.9 =
 Added the variable link attribute for variations